Thinking about raising some chickens either for meat, eggs, or even as a pet? Icelandic chickens might be the right fit for you.

 These are fantastic chickens to have, but they are not without their challenges.
-There are always breeding or behavioral problems to keep in mind before purchasing a chicken.
+With any chicken you will run into breeding or behavioral problems to keep in mind before you buy.

 No Cross Breeding

 Icelandic chickens are few and far between.
-They are threatened of being extinct and therefore can not be jeopardized by crossbreeding.
+They are a threatened population, so crossbreeding is frowned upon.

 That being said, it is hard to avoid inbreeding in some cases.
 If you are planning to breed these birds, it might be a little difficult.